-Arrange the fonts onto 8″ x 11″ size sheets using a photo editing program.
-You can even mock-up your sign to make sure the fonts are the right size and the layout fits together well.
+Arrange the fonts onto 8.5″ x 11″ size pages using a text editing program.
+If you mock-up your design, you can make sure the fonts and the layout fit together well.
 I chose the phrase “Have a Happy Heart” for my DIY wood sign.
-I feel like I’m telling my kids to have a happy heart a lot and it’s a good reminder for me too!
+I combined this positive message with a whimsical color scheme.

 Traced Letter Stencils

-Another DIY stencil technique you can try is to print off lettering backwards and trace around each letter with a pencil.
-Flip the paper pencil-line down against the wood and rub the pencil off onto the wood to make letter outlines, which you can then fill in with paint.
+Another DIY stencil technique is making traced letter stencils.
+First, print off lettering backwards and trace around each letter with a pencil, leaving behind a generous amount of graphite.
+Flip the paper pencil-line down against the wood and rub the graphite off onto the wood.
+This technique will leave graphite letter outlines behind, which you can fill in with paint.

-You would have to print the words backwards to get the appropriate left-to-right word arrangement once flipped over.
-This alternate technique for plotting letters on a DIY wood sign sounds simple but I haven’t tried it.
+It’s important to print the words backwards to get the appropriate left-to-right word arrangement once flipped over.
+This alternate technique for plotting letters on a DIY wood sign sounds simple, but I haven’t tried it.

-Once your paint stencil letters are cut out, arrange the homemade stencils onto the sign.
-You can use a small ruler to make sure everything is straight and aligned, applying pressure to make sure all the edges and corners are adequately attached to the wood.
+Once you’ve cut out your custom stick-on stencils, arrange the lettering on your sign.
+You can use a small ruler to make sure everything is straight and aligned.
+Peel off the contact paper backing.
+Smooth the lettering stencils into place.
+Apply pressure to make sure all the edges and corners are firmly attached to the wood.

 Now it’s time to paint!
-I filled in each letter with paint using the stencil as an outline.
-I’d recommend brushing the paint on lightly over the letter edges and corners so excess paint doesn’t leak under the stencil and make the lettering look blemished.
+I filled in each letter with colored craft paint using my custom lettering stencils as an outline.
+I recommend brushing the paint on lightly over the letter edges and corners so excess paint doesn’t leak under the stencil and make the lettering look blemished.

-For the word “happy” I used an orange and pink gradient technique to add depth to make this lettering the focal point of my homemade wood sign.
+For the word “happy” I used an orange and pink gradient technique.
+The cheerful colors makes this lettering the focal point of my homemade wood sign.

 I used a sheet of sand paper and manually distressed the front of my sign.
 This allowed me to control how much to distress the paint.
-Sanding also removed any paint edges from my lettering and smoothed out the entire look of my homemade wood Happy Heart sign.
+Sanding also removed any paint edges from my lettering and smoothed out the entire look of my homemade wood “Have a Happy Heart” sign.

 Related Post: Forever & Always Painted Wall Art »